brenodan/DLSpecification/dlcontract.md

 activation function should not be relu.
 ```

 We have performed extensive evaluation real world buggy programs in the benchmarks [References] comprised of different structure, training related bugs mainly for classification and regression problems.
 But we believe this approach could be easily incorporated with other models and other classes of bugs.
+We have also measure that with DL contract enabled, the runtime and memory overhead is fairly minimal.
+We have tested with Python 3.6, 3.7, 3.8 and different version of Keras 2.x.

 ## Questions and Discussion Topics